gtiwari333/spring-boot-keycloak-angular-quote-app/readme.md

 - The client (mobile app in branch `mobile-ionic-app`) also pulls and displays the quotes

 # Keycloak Setup
+- Run using docker
+    - $cd _config
-- Import realm-export.json
+    - $docker-compose up
+    - note that two users will be already loaded from realm-export.json
+        - username/passwords are: user1/pass, user2/pass
+- Or run manually:
+    - Create a realm named 'quote-app'
     - Manually create users with role = 'user'

 # How to run Locally?
 - Start Server :